 If flame is detected with the gas valve de-energized, the combustion and air circulator blowers are energized.
-The diagnostic fault code is five (5) flashes (red LED) for this condition.
-The flame diagnostic LED (amber) will flash (2) times to indicate this condition.
+The diagnostic fault code is five (5) flashes for this condition.
 The control can be reset by removing the power supply to the unit or it will automatically reset after one hour.
 Miswiring is the probable cause for this fault.